teeeeeo9/navi/README.md

 - **Progress Tracking**: Track progress on goals and visualize your journey with charts.
 - **Reflections**: Capture thoughts on the importance of goals, potential obstacles, and strategies.
 - **AI Assistant**: Chat with an AI assistant trained to help with strategic planning.
+- **Knowledge Base Training**: Each replica is automatically trained with strategic planning concepts and methodologies.
 - **Dual UI Interaction**: Interact through both chat interface and traditional UI elements, with the AI being aware of changes made in either interface.
 - **Animated Visualizations**: Beautiful, animated displays of your goals, milestones, and progress.
 - **Glass Morphism UI**: Modern transparent/glass UI elements that create depth and visual appeal.